TestGorilla LogoTestGorilla Logo

 8. Vervoe

 Vervoe’s USP is its AI-assisted builder.
-Simply type in the job title you’re recruiting for, and its builder will suggest recommended programming skills and tasks.
+Simply type in the job title you’re recruiting for, and its builder gives you a template and suggests recommended programming skills and tasks.

 This platform also has more than 300 pre-made tests.
 Expect coding tests for all popular computing languages to help you evaluate candidates’ coding skills.
-And it includes a comprehensive library of non-technical assessments, such as culture-add and personality tests.
+In addition, it includes a comprehensive library of non-technical assessments, such as culture-add and personality tests.

 Pros